AbdulrhmanSayedAli/vitality/README.md

               )
 ```

-* <b>Note!! :</b> Do not pass double.infinty to the width or hight use MediaQuery instead :
+* <b>Note!! :</b> Do not pass double.infinty to the width or height use MediaQuery instead :
     ```dart
        Size size = MediaQuery.of(context).size;
         ...